troystribling/BlueCap/README.md

 public func stopAdvertising() -> Future<Void>
 ```

-All methods return a [SimpleFutures](https://github.com/troystribling/SimpleFutures) Future<Void>.
-For a peripheral application to advertise,
+All methods return a [SimpleFutures](https://github.com/troystribling/SimpleFutures) *Future&lt;Void&gt;*.
+For a Peripheral application to advertise,

 ```swift
 // use service and characteristic defined in previous section